10 smarter ways to find a job

 There are hundreds of part-time jobs on campus for students, including bar work, events work, admin jobs and giving guided tours to prospective students.
 With decent pay and hours (as well as usually being quite close to your dorm room and your lecture theatres), these jobs are gold dust!

 It also helps that the university already know you, so are likely to be able to provide a glowing reference when you look for work after uni.
 Our advice would be to apply early, as these jobs tend to disappear quickly.

 Try an internship

-Paid internships are really common these days, and although they don't pay much, you will pick up invaluable skills, experience, and contacts relating directly to your preferred business and industry that will be extremely useful later.
-Either that, or if the position goes particularly well you might even get a job out of it!
+Paid internships are really common these days.
+Although they don't pay much, you'll pick up invaluable skills, experience, and contacts relating directly to your preferred business and industry that will be extremely useful later.
+Either that, or if the position goes particularly well, you might even get a job out of it!

 Try a recruitment agency

-Finding work through an agency can be a good choice, particularly if you find the whole idea of selling yourself particularly tough – recruiters are paid to do that bit for you!
+Finding work through a recruitment agency can be a good choice, particularly if you find the whole idea of selling yourself particularly tough – recruiters are paid to do that bit for you!

 Recruitment agencies regularly and actively search for work on your behalf, so this, of course, can lighten the burden a bit if you're finding trawling for jobs particularly tiresome, and it can bag you a job quicker than expected.